ArqTras/arqnet-gui/README.md

-# Lokinet Control GUI
+# Arqnet Control GUI

-This repository contains a cross-platform GUI for controlling and observing stats from a locally-running lokinet.
-See also [loki-network](https://github.com/oxen-io/loki-network).
+This repository contains a cross-platform GUI for controlling and observing stats from a locally-running arqnet.
+See also [arq-network](https://github.com/arqma/arq-network).

 ## Build Instructions